California busts NIMBY dreaming

 Nearby, our fellow wealthy White liberals fought a cross-region light rail line, endorsed by environmentalists and The Washington Post, to ease the region’s traffic crisis, help wage workers get to their jobs, and promote transit-oriented housing.

 The gentry was outraged that a mile of the 16-mile line needed to run through their community near their exclusive country club and cherished walking trail.

 My liberal community has also skunk-eyed and nitpicked a new public pool and park renovation (the design is terrible and now they’ve delayed it!) and even transitional housing for unhoused women and children.

 We’re now — libs v. libs — fighting a school for the hearing impaired against its hope to expand to a nearby abandoned estate.

-We also hate hate hate the Black mayor’s plan to build a desperately needed new public school at a city park — which we called “our park” — to ease severe overcrowding that put classes in trailers.
+We also hate the Black mayor’s plan to build a desperately needed new public school at a city park — which we called “our park” — to ease severe overcrowding that put classes in trailers.

 The NIMBY battles vary by community and circumstance.

 But the tactics are similar, reflecting the old trial lawyer advice: